 Then it's only a short drive to two more stunning attractions; Geysir and Gullfoss.
 The first is a geothermally active area home to many hot springs and geysers.
-The most active of these is called Strokkur which blasts water up to 20-metres in the air every five minutes or so.
+The most active of these is Strokkur, which blasts water up to 66 feet (20 meters) in the air every five minutes or so.

-At the next stop, you will feast your eyes upon Gullfoss, which translates to ‘Golden Falls’.
-Prepare to be awe-struck by this monster of a waterfall which spits out glacial torrents into the vast canyon beneath it.
-In the winter months, you can admire the icy sculptures which form around the rocks heading off the falls.
+You will feast your eyes upon Gullfoss at the next stop, which translates to 'Golden Falls'.
+Prepare to be awe-struck by this monster of a waterfall that spits out glacial torrents into the vast canyon beneath it.
+In the winter months, you can admire the icy sculptures around the rocks heading off the falls.

-Should you select it as an extra in the booking process, the highlight of the day will inevitably be your ascent onto the glacier Sólheimajökull.
-By booking the glacier hike with this package, you'll not only get to experience the immense beauty of glaciers where you'll enjoy uninterrupted views of the mountains and coastline, but you'll also get a hefty discount.
+The highlight of the day will inevitably be your ascent onto the glacier Sólheimajökull.
+You'll not only get to experience the immense beauty of glaciers but you'll enjoy uninterrupted views of the mountains and coastline.

 After this thrilling adventure, you will go to your accommodation for the evening close to the coastal village Vík.
 The central feature of this picturesque settlement is the church which sits on top of a hill, and it makes for a perfect picture, especially if the Northern Lights are out.

-Your first stop for the day is by far of Iceland’s most impressive which is why it’s been nicknamed the 'Crown Jewel of Iceland'.
-Jökulsárlon is a glacier lagoon, formed as huge icebergs break away from the glacier Breiðamerkurjökull and float on a serene water before they drift off to sea.
+Your first stop for the day is by far one of Iceland's most impressive, which is why it's nicknamed the 'Crown Jewel of Iceland'.
+Jökulsárlon is a glacier lagoon, formed as huge icebergs break away from the glacier Breiðamerkurjökull and float on serene water before they drift off to sea.

-You will certainly feel enchanted as these lazy giants pass you by and marvel at their tranquil grandeur.
-Remember to watch out for resident seals as they are sometimes visible from the shore, playing among their icy neighbours.
+You will undoubtedly feel enchanted as these lazy giants pass you by and marvel at their tranquil grandeur.
+Remember to watch for resident seals, sometimes visible from the shore, playing among their icy neighbors.

-For a taste of adventure, you have the opportunity to enter some of the most amazing natural phenomena Iceland has to offer; the otherworldy ice caves.
-The mesmerising cave walls and stunning surrounding nature are guaranteed to leave you spellbound.
+You then hace the opportunity to enter some of the most amazing natural phenomena Iceland has to offer; the otherworldly ice caves.
+The mesmerizing cave walls and stunning surrounding nature are guaranteed to leave you spellbound.